Opti Lab Research

 |

-Research in the Human Performance Optimization Lab uses psychometric, neuroimaging, electrophysiological, neurostimulation, biophysiological modeling, and eye tracking approaches to understand the function of the human brain.
+Research in the Human Performance Optimization Lab uses psychometric, neuroimaging, electrophysiological, neurostimulation, and eye tracking approaches to understand the function of the human brain.
 We use statistical, computational, and experimental approaches to infer meaning from data.
-These methodologies are applied in both laboratory and real-world contexts to investigate the brain mechanisms that enable cognition and to develop interventions that speed learning and improve the quality of rehabilitation.
-Our 'Big Tent' research adheres to Open Science principles with pre-registered clinical trial, systematic reviews and meta-analyses with the goal of producing rigorous and impactful science.
+These methodologies are applied in clinical, laboratory, and real-world contexts to investigate the brain mechanisms that enable cognition and to develop interventions that speed learning and improve the quality of rehabilitation and therapy.
+Our 'Big Tent' research adheres to Open Science principles with pre-registered clinical trial, systematic reviews, and meta-analyses with the goal of producing rigorous and impactful science.
 Specific areas of focus include:

 |